 Exports in Canada averaged 23762.08 CAD Million from 1971 until 2022, reaching an all time high of 63628.40 CAD Million in March of 2022 and a record low of 1366 CAD Million in February of 1971.
 This page provides the latest reported value for - Canada Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Exports - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Exports in Canada is expected to be 50400.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Canada to stand at 48000.00 in 12 months time.
-In the long-term, the Canada Exports is projected to trend around 53000.00 CAD Million in 2020, according to our econometric models.
+Exports in Canada is expected to be 58269.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Exports is projected to trend around 58500.00 CAD Million in 2023 and 58200.00 CAD Million in 2024, according to our econometric models.